-Tenant screening in Sonoma County is more complex than it once was, and that’s due to strict fair housing laws and additional tenant protections in California.
+Tenant screening in Healdsburg is more complex than it once was, and that’s due to strict fair housing laws and additional tenant protections in California.
 You need to make sure you’re compliant with all these requirements when you’re screening applicants, and you also want to make sure you’re taking a good look at everything that may qualify or disqualify them from renting your property.

-When you screen a Sonoma County tenant, you’re looking for a long-term resident who can pay rent on time every month and follow the terms of the lease agreement.
+When you screen a Healdsburg tenant, you’re looking for a long-term resident who can pay rent on time every month and follow the terms of the lease agreement.
 You don’t want to run into a situation where you’re begging for late rent or thinking about eviction.
 Evicting tenants has become more difficult, so you’re going to need to choose someone that you want to keep in place.

 Today, we’re taking a look at some of the best practices that need to be part of your screening process.